Microsoft Patches Critical Vulnerability In Its Own Antivirus Software

 Ormandy discovered the problem inside Microsoft’s Malware Protection Engine, the underlying technology that powers Windows Defender’s scanning mechanisms.
 The flaw he found could allow code inside a specially crafted file to be executed when it is scanned by the Malware Protection Engine.

 Ars Technica explains that the issue lies inside a part of Defender that’s responsible for analysing files that look like JavaScript code.
-The process that handles this behavior runs at one of the highest possible privilege levels but isn’t protected by a sandbox, leaving it vulnerable to attack.
+The process that handles this behaviour runs at one of the highest possible privilege levels but isn’t protected by a sandbox, leaving it vulnerable to attack.
 The researchers discovered that just two lines of JavaScript will break through the sandbox, handing control of the system to the foreign code.

 In trying to remove malware from the machine, Windows Defender could give it a foothold into the system.
-From its initial entry point, the attacking software could gain control of the PC and establish communications with its creator.
+From its initial entrypoint, the attacking software could gain control of the PC and establish communications with its creator.
 There’s the potential for a worm to be developed from the initial infection as the target PC could distribute the attack around its network.

 The vulnerability is particularly potent because of Windows Defender’s nature as an always-on antivirus utility.
 On most Windows machines, Defender is set to automatically scan new files to check they don’t contain malware.
 This means that files downloaded to your PC in the background – such as email attachments and parts of webpages – are scanned as they arrive.
 A specially crafted email could use the flaw to attack your device even if you don’t read the message.